aws-samples/digital-pathology-on-aws/README.md

 Next the OMERO stack can be deployed using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackFargateTLS_RW.yml)

 which will deploy two nested CloudFormation templates, one for storage (EFS and RDS) and one for ECS containers (OMERO web and server).
 It also deploys a certificate for TLS termination at Network Load Balancer.
 Majority of parameters already have default values filled and subject to be customized.
 VPC and Subnets are required, which are from previous deployment.
-It also requires the Hosted Zone ID and fully qualifed domain name in [AWS Route53](https://aws.amazon.com/route53/), which will be used to validate SSL Certificate issued by [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+It also requires the Hosted Zone ID and fully qualifed domain name in [AWS Route53](https://aws.amazon.com/route53/), which will be used to validate SSL Certificate issued by [AWS ACM](https://aws.amazon.com/certificate-manager/).

 If you want to connect to the instance that host the OMERO server container and run omero client CLI to import images on that instance, you can deploy the OMERO server container on ECS EC2 instance using 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackTLS_RW.yml)